zovoilis-lab/Flye/docs/USAGE.md

 * The algorithm resolves repeats using the read information and graph structure
 * The unbranching paths in the graph are output as contigs

+After resolving bridged repeats, Trestle module attemts to reolve simple unbridged repeats (of multiplicity 2) using the heterogenities between repeat copies.
 Finally, Flye performs polishing of the resulting assembly to correct the remaining errors:

 * Alignment of all reads to the current assembly using minimap2
-* Selection of solid regions
-* Partition the total alignment of all reads into mini-alignments (bubbles)
+* Partition the alignment into into mini-alignments (bubbles)
 * Error correction of each bubble using a maximum likelihood approach

 The polishing steps could be repeated, which might slightly increase quality for some datasets.